tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 By enumerating the target, it is possible to discover

 # Exploitation
-We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.85`.
+We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.73`.
 The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
-From the scan results, shown below, we can see that
+From the scan results, shown below, we see SSH on port 22 and a web server on port 80.

 ![nmap](/assets/{{ imgDir }}/nmap.png)

-If we navigate to the web server, we are met with the page below.
-It doesn't contain much except or a link to a login page and a link "Home" leading to the page we are already on.
-The login page has the extension `.php` meaning that we are dealing with a php application.
+If we navigate to the web server in a browser, we are met with the page below.
+It doesn't contain much except for a login button which leads to a login page and a link named "Home" which leads to the page we are already on.
+Since the link to the login page [http://10.10.10.73/login.php](http://10.10.10.73/login.php) has the extension `.php`, we know that we are dealing with a PHP application.

 ![indexPHP](/assets/{{ imgDir }}/indexPHP.png)

 ![loginPHP](/assets/{{ imgDir }}/loginPHP.png)

-We can use ffuf to guess directory and file names, as shown below.
+We can use [ffuf](https://github.com/ffuf/ffuf) to guess directory and file names, as shown below.
 We specify the target host with the `-u` flag, specify file extensions with the `-e` flag, choose a wordlist using the `-w` flag and set the `-ic` flag to instruct the tool to ignore comments in the wordlist file.

 {% highlight none linenos %}
 kali@kali:/tmp/x$ @@ffuf -u http://10.10.10.73/FUZZ -ic -e .txt,.php -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt@@